Practicum Format and Policies

 During Orientation students will receive a handbook detailing general policies of conduct, attendance, grading, evaluation procedures, and grievance policies.

 Students are required to follow a dress code appropriate to the professional work involved and within the guidelines required for employees of Aspirus Wausau Hospital.
-Two biologic safety lab coats are provided by Aspirus Aspirus Wausau Hospital.
+Biologic safety lab coats are provided by Aspirus Aspirus Wausau Hospital.

 Tuition and Fees